ankohanse/hass-dab-pumps/README.md

 On the individual device pages, the hardware related device information is displayed, together with sensors typically grouped into main entity sensors, controls and diagnostics.

-Any sensors that you do not need can be manually disabled using the HASS GUI.
+Any sensors that you do not need can be manually disabled using the Home Assistant integration pages.

 ![controller_detail](documentation/controller_detail.png)